 What is a generator?

-An electrical generator is a device, used to access electrical power from a source of energy.
-The electricity from the generator is (AC) alternating current or (DC) direct current.
+An electrical generator is a device used to provide electrical power.
+The electricity from the generator is either (AC) alternating current or (DC) direct current.

 Most common generators.